Aylamccarthy/cobh-childrens-theatre/README.md

 _Steps to test Telephone Number_

-1. Navigate to Cobh Children's Theatre - Home Page
+1. Navigate to [Cobh children's Theatre](https://aylamccarthy.github.io/cobh-childrens-theatre/) Home page.
 2. Click the phone number in the footer (01 123 456 789)

 Expected: